nittiolearn/wfx-nl-gui/readme.txt

    - app.yaml: Ensure that the application field is 'nittio-test'
    - check in sources (including generated files)
    - Apply the new minor version tag (v74.per01) to the last checked in sources
+3. Use Google app engine launcher to upload the latest software.

 Releasing a version in nittio-live
 ==================================